verboompj/arc_kubernetes/arc_for_azure_migrate.md

-# Intro ARC inventory as base for Azure Migrate Businesscase and Assessment
+# Intro ARC inventory as base for a Azure Migrate Businesscase & Assessment

 In this write-up I will dive into setting up a Azure ARC Edge deployment.